 Protect and maintain our Community’s Mi’kmaq harvesting customs, practices, traditions, Treaty rights, Aboriginal rights and other rights to our natural life resources throughout our traditional homelands of Mi’kma’ki in Nova Scotia.

-Support the development of Regional Netukulimkewe’l Advisory Councils (R.N.A.C.’s) as the vehicle by which our Community harvesters provide advice in the implementation of our Community’s regional harvesting plans.
+Support the development of Regional Netukulimkewe’l Advisory Councils (RNAC’s) as the vehicle by which the NCNS Community harvesters provide a voice and advice in the implementation of the Community’s regional harvesting plans.

-Advance and implement dispute resolution and restorative justice processes between our Community harvesters and that of non-Aboriginal resource agencies and departments.
+Advance and implement dispute resolution and restorative justice processes between Community harvesters and governmental resource agencies and departments.

-Develop and implement Land Based and Aquatic Based natural life harvest plans, guidelines and their administration.
+Develop, produce and implement Land Based and Aquatic natural life harvest plans, guidelines, reporting and their

-Provide community and partnership reports demonstrating our Community’s credible, accountable and responsible access and use of natural life resources.
+Advance the NCNS Community’s greater access and participation for economic development purposes and community well-being.
+Provide community and partnership reports demonstrating the NCNS Community’s credible, accountable and responsible access and use of natural life resources.

 For More Information Contact: